mmarkowski321/Class-Scheduler-App/README.md

 ## 👨‍💻 Author
 **Milosz Markowski**
 Wroclaw University of Science and Technology
-Field of study: Technical Computer Science
+Field of study: Computer Engineering